Hog-CERN/Hog/docs/01-Getting-Started/01-howto-existingProjects.md

 git commit -m "add new file file1.hdl" git push
 ```
-Now that the file is safely on git, we have to add it to the Hog project, so that if another developer clones the repository, as you did at the beginning of this guide, the file will appear in the project[^a].
+Now that the file is safely on git, we have to add it to the Hog project, so that if another developer clones the repository, as you did at the beginning of this guide, the file will appear in the project[^4].
-[^a]:Not all the files stored in the git repository are part of a project: there can be non hdl files, obsolete files that are stored just in case, new files that are not ready to be used.
+[^4]:Not all the files stored in the git repository are part of a project: there can be non hdl files, obsolete files that are stored just in case, new files that are not ready to be used.
 Moreover some files could be part of a project and not of another.
 In our example, the repository could contain project2 and project3 that use different subsets of files in the repository.

 This is a new file, unknown to Hog for now, and we want it to be included into the project the next time that we run the CreateProject script described above.
 To do this, you must add the file name and path of `file1.vhd` into a Hog list file.
 The list files are located in `repo/Top/project1/list/`.
 Let's assume that the list file you want to add your file to is `lib1.src`.